-MPD CURRENT STATUS: MPD uses a review process that is codified in the SOP Proficiency, Continuous Improvement & After Action Reports.
-It is believed that MPD can only improve processes through a continuous review of our performance.
+MPD uses a review process that is codified in the Proficiency, Continuous Improvement & After Action Reports SOP.
+The department is committed to continual improvement, and this can only occur through a regular review of our performance.

 Law enforcement agencies are encouraged to adopt identification procedures that implement scientifically supported practices that eliminate or minimize presenter bias or influence.